opensearch-project/documentation-website/_opensearch/rest-api/ingest-apis/create-update-ingest.md

 # Create and update a pipeline

-Creates or updates an ingest pipeline.
-Requires an ingest defintion defining how each processors transforms your documents.
+The create ingest pipeline API operation creates or updates an ingest pipeline.
+Each pipeline requires an ingest definition defining how each processors transforms your documents.

 ## Example